Placements

 Students with Student Route visas are eligible to undertake a placement year.

-If you’re extending your degree programme by one year in order to do a placement, you’ll need to renew your visa.
+If you’re extending your degree programme by one year to do a placement, you’ll need to renew your visa.
 For UK based placements, you can renew your visa from the UK, either before or after your placement.

-We would encourage you to apply for the visa before starting the work placement to avoid any potential issues with your employer, or when returning to your studies.
+Apply for the visa before starting the work placement to avoid any potential issues with your employer, or when returning to your studies.

 If you plan to do your placement year outside of the UK, see the Visa Support Team guidance on adding a work placement to your programme of study.